-English Studies 12 offers texts (short stories, poems, plays, films, and novels) to appeal to a variety of interests and abilities, as well as opportunities to develop the ability to comprehend and connect to literature and to each other, to society and to our literary history.
-Building upon the foundations of Literary Studies 11, students will polish strategies and processes engaging with text, and will be expected to master oral and written language features, structures, and conventions appropriate to grade level.
+English Studies 12 offers various texts (short stories, poems, plays, films, and novels) to appeal to a variety of interests and abilities, and to impart the ability to comprehend and connect to literature and each other, to society and our literary history.
+Students will polish strategies and processes around text, and will be expected to master oral and written language features, structures, and conventions appropriate to grade level.

-Link to Core Competencies and Skills:
+Link to Core Competencies and Skills: https://curriculum.gov.bc.ca/curriculum/english-language-arts/12/english-studies

-https://curriculum.gov.bc.ca/curriculum/english-language-arts/12/english-studies